notabucketofspam/ESP8089-SPI/README.md

 | 3.3V         | GPIO0                  | boot select      |
 | GND          | GPIO2                  | boot select      |

-It may be advisable to add a resistor across each IO pin (33 ~ 330 Ohm).
+It may be advisable to add a resistor across each I/O pin (33 ~ 330 Ohm).

 ## Software